- Home

 The licence fee is considered the traditional funding model for public media and is nearly as old as public media itself.
 It was first levied in the UK in 1923, one year after the BBC was founded, and cost 10 shillings a year.
 The licence fee charges people who own a certain type of device a flat rate – traditionally this has been the television, but more recently, it has been expanded to include any device that is used to receive or stream programmes live via an online TV service.

-Numerous other public media organisations have adopted the licence fee: South Africa’s SABC, South Korea’s KBS, Ghana’s GBC are some.
-It is widespread across Europe, providing 60% of funding for public media across the continent according to the EBU – this includes Austria’s ORF or France Télévisions.
+Numerous other public media organisations have adopted the licence fee: South Africa’s SABC, South Korea’s KBS, and Ghana’s GBC are some.
+It is widespread across Europe, providing 60% of funding for public media across the continent according to the EBU.
 However, few public media organisations rely on it as heavily as the BBC, or Japan’s NHK, where it makes up nearly 100% of funding.
 Most organisations operate mixed models, such as Ireland’s RTÉ where the licence fee provides roughly 60% of its budget, with the remainder coming from commercial sources.

 But the licence fee has been facing problems.
-While more secure from government interference than other forms of funding, licence fee negotiations can turn it into a tool for intimidation and used as a “political football” during times of election.
-Meanwhile, tying the licence fee to one device, such as a TV, can lead to confusion as to the breadth of services that the licence fee actually pays for among the public and politicians alike.
+While more secure from government interference than other forms of funding, licence fee negotiations often become a political football.
+Meanwhile, tying the licence fee to one device, such as a TV, can lead to confusion as to the breadth of services that public media provides.
 One of the biggest challenges for broadcasters like the BBC is therefore ensuring that licence fee payers are aware of the array of services that the fee pays for and its sheer value for money compared to other services.
-Additionally, in the current climate, with the emergence of subscription services, the licence fee’s sustainability is being questioned.
+In the current climate, with the emergence of subscription services, the licence fee’s sustainability is being questioned.
 The licence fee is also criticised for its high evasion rates and the fact other funding models can be more equitable if they are tied to property values or income.
+The UK government in its charter review of the BBC, will also review the licence fee and whether it may ultimately be scrapped, a decision France recently adopted, opting instead for direct funding from the government.

 Subscription Service

-Another example is Britbox, an online video streaming subscription service operated by UK public broadcasters BBC and ITV, specialising in British programming.
+The closest example of a ringfenced public media subscription model would be Britbox, an online video streaming subscription service operated by UK public broadcasters BBC and ITV, specialising in British programming.
 Launched in the UK in 2019 as a Netflix-style TV service, Britbox costs £5.99 per month, and is now also available for international audiences.

-While some believe that a subscription model would work out cheaper for citizens, in practice, it could lead to more financial instability for public media organisations, especially if citizens are not required to pay for content that they don’t consume.
-Its other main weakness would be the severance of the tie between the public broadcaster and the broader public as a whole, which trust ultimately depends on.
-Some, such as the BBC’s Director-Genral, Tim Davie, are also concerned a subscription service would lead public media to service its subscribers rather than the public at large, with less obligation to provide critical public services like local radio.
+While some believe a subscription model would work out cheaper for citizens, in practice, it could lead to more financial instability for public media organisations, especially if citizens are not required to pay for content that they don’t consume.
+Its other main weakness would be the severance of the tie between the public broadcaster and the broader public, which trust ultimately depends on.
+Some, such as the BBC’s Director-Genral, Tim Davie, are also concerned a subscription service would lead public media to service its subscribers rather than the public, with less obligation to provide critical public services like local radio.

 Sign up to our newsletters and Global Call Out